Clinical Testing Services

 - Demonstrate strict adherence to all laboratory processes across all phases of testing

-CMT III responsibilities per 42 CFR 493.1495: Testing personnel are responsible for specimen processing, test performance, and for reporting test results.
+CMT II/III responsibilities per 42 CFR 493.1495: Testing personnel are responsible for specimen processing, test performance, and for reporting test results.

 - Each individual performs only those high complexity tests which require a degree of skill commensurate with the individual’s education, training or experience, and technical abilities as authorized by the Laboratory Director.

 - Each individual performing high complexity testing must:

 – Follow the laboratory’s procedures for specimen handling and processing, test analyses, reporting and maintaining records of patient test results;

 – Maintain records that demonstrate that proficiency testing samples are tested in the same manner as patient specimens;